The Bankrate promise

 Factors to consider when choosing a private student loan

-While you’re going over the lender’s products, check the loan limits and the length of the repayment term.
-You’ll want to make sure that you can borrow the amount you need and that the loan comes with flexible terms.
+While reviewing the lender’s products, check the loan limits and the length of the repayment term.
+Make sure you can borrow the amount you need and that the loan comes with flexible terms.

 Some lenders also offer a choice between fixed and variable rates.
-A fixed rate may start a bit higher, but it remains constant throughout the loan term.
+A fixed-rate loan may start a bit higher, but it remains constant throughout the loan term.
 This can help you plan for future payments.
 Variable rates can change over time, which may increase your loan costs.

 Also look for interest capitalization, which occurs when the lender adds unpaid interest to the principal of your student loan.
 As a result, the loan balance grows faster.